-We will provide, at no cost to you, sections/section components, hardware, springs/spring components to repair or replace defective sections, hardware, or springs/spring components.
-All labor costs associated with the removal and reinstallation of any repaired section/section components, hardware or spring/spring components, and the installation of replacement sections/section components, hardware, or spring/spring components, will be your responsibility.
+We will provide, at no cost to you, sections/section components, hardware or springs/spring components to repair or replace defective sections, hardware, springs/spring components.
+All labor costs associated with the removal and reinstallation of any repaired section/section components, hardware or spring/spring components, and the installation and finishing of replacement sections/section components, hardware or spring/spring components will be your responsibility.
 We reserve the right to inspect and/or verify any claimed defect.
+Holmes Garage Door Company reserves the right to replace product in extreme exposure conditions with a similar or like product, as determined by Holmes Garage Door Company.